-Number of educational programs.
-Output:

-Number of educational contacts
+Output: Number of educational programs.
+Number of educational contacts.

-Percent change in educational contacts.
-Outcome:
+Outcome: Percent change in educational contacts.

-In compliance with Act 1465 of 1997, each strategic plan must include the following process:
+In Compliance with Act 1465 of 1997, each strategic plan must include the following process:

-1. A brief statement identifying the principal clients and users of each program and the specific service or benefit derived by such persons or organizations:
+I. A brief statement identifying the principal clients and users of each program and the specific service or benefit derived by such persons or organizations.

-The Southern University Agricultural Research and Extension Center (SUAREC) generates knowledge through its research program and disseminates relevant information through its extension program that addresses the needs of citizens with particular emphasis on those who are socially, economically, and educationally disadvantaged.
+The Southern University Agricultural Research and Extension Center (SUAREC) generates knowledge through its research programing and disseminates relevant information through its extension program that addresses the needs of citizens with particular emphasis on those underserved stakeholders.
 The research and extension programs at Southern University were constitutionally established through the Land-Grant authorization.
-Educational programs implemented by the Center are available and useful to all citizens of Louisiana and primarily to clients in the areas of food, agricultural and human sciences, and to urban and rural dwellers, youth, government officials, faith and community leaders, and families.
-Louisiana citizens utilize information disseminated by the Center to improve their quality of life through scientific, technological, social, economic and cultural applications.
-SUAREC programs also focus on the four components in the Governor's Poverty Solutions Initiatives for Louisiana - enhancing education; enhancing employment and economic development; enhancing community assets; and enhancing family assets.
+Educational programs implemented by the Center are available and highly responsive to the needs of Louisiana's citizens.
+The focus on areas such as food, agricultural and human sciences; and serve urban and rural dwellers, youth, government officials, faith and community leaders, and families.
+The information disseminated by the Center, through these programs, have an important impact on Louisiana citizens it improves their quality of life through scientific, technological, social, economic and cultural applications.
+SUAREC programs also focus on the four components in the Governor's Poverty Solutions Initiatives for Louisiana, including, enhancing education; enhancing employment and economic development; enhancing community assets; and enhancing family assets.
 As a publicly funded institution, Southern University Agricultural Research and Extension Center is committed through its research and educational programs to linking citizens of Louisiana to opportunities for success and being accountable to the people of the state.
-We seek to empower Louisiana residents to be resilient.
+Its mission seeks to empower Louisiana residents to be resilient.

-2. An identification of potential external factors that are beyond the control of the entity and that could significantly affect the achievement of its goals or objectives:
+II.
+An identification of potential external factors that are beyond the control of the entity and that could significantly affect the achievement of its goals or objectives.